Evolvus/precision/load-and-spool.md

 git push origin master
 ```

 The first two command are self explanatory.
 Copy the *ctl* and *dat* files to the *load* `container`. (remember to change to copy the files from where ever you have downloaded them).
 Next we create a *shell* script.
-This is a simple script, it merely copies the *dat* file to the appropriate folder so that the next `instruction` i.e. *loader* can load the data
+This is a simple script, it merely copies the *dat* file to the appropriate folder so that the next `instruction` i.e. *loader* can load the data.
+Finally we add the `instruction`s to the registry file.

+The interesting part of the shell script is how it finds the location where the *dat* file needs to be copied to.
+What are *PRECISION100_EXECUTION_CONTAINER_FOLDER* and *PRECISION100_OPERATOR_LOADER_INPUT_FOLDER* ?
+For that we need to goto the next section.

+### **Precision 100** Environment variables